Feyerabend/ABC80/abc802/README.md

 Even if the IBM PC first was launced with a BASIC in ROM, the ABC802 also marked the end of an era started with SOL, Apple II, Commodore PET, TRS-80, and the like.
 The instant BASIC at startup had passed its prime time.
-This was true for the *business market* where ABC802 belonged.
-On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM stayed for some time longer and much stringer, almost in to the next decade ..
+This was true for the *business market* where ABC802 belonged, when you either made your own program or bought from it on the market from small developers, small firms.
+On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM right at this time rised and thrived, where it stayed for some time longer and much stronger, almost in to the next decade ..

 But as can be witnessed below, BASIC II was quite fast for its time.
 Often very near (below or above) the highly prasied BBC Micro.
 It also had the possible choice between different number types in trafe-off